ManjotSingh08x/ManjotSingh08x/README.md

 ## Hi there 👋
+I am a CSE student currently in IIT Roorkee, Graduating in 2028 🔭 I'm currently working on creating projects that utilize machine learning to process images 🌱 I'm learning about ML and game development as well

+## Skills
+- C++
+- Python
+- Godot
+- Pytorch
 <!--
 **ManjotSingh08x/ManjotSingh08x** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.